sujinru/STA-380-Exercise-1/Exercise_1.md

 > might have something weird going on with them, and could potentially
 > distort the analysis.

-Is this data cleaning step nessacery?
+Is this data cleaning step necessary?
 We looked into the distribution of leasing rate of green buildings and non-green buildings.
 Interestingly, the distribution of non-green buildings' leasing rate has a shoot up in the range below 10%.
 Therefore, we hold the same belief that these